Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: More details on structure-informed rates

 \section{More details on structure-informed rates}

 In this section, we expand upon the possible rates in sequence adaptation via the structure-informed procedure.
 Please view the proof of \Cref{thm:structure-informed-sequence} (\Cref{sec:proof-structure-informed-sequence}).
-We reduce the problem of estimating $P^*(v_T\mid v_{1:M})$ to estimating,
+We reduce the problem of estimating $P^\star(v_T\mid v_{1:M})$ to estimating,

-Each of the conditionals, is either transported from a source domain (if there exists $(i',j')$ such that $\Delta(i,*;i',j') = 0$), or is estimated from the target data alone.
-In the former, the excess risk associated to estimation of $P^*(v_i\mid v_{1:i-1})$ would be $\frac{|\cV|^{c+1}}{\epsilon^2 \cdot N}$, which is desirable since $N$ is large, and in the latter, the risk would be bounded by $\frac{|\cV|^{c+1}}{\epsilon \cdot n}$.
-The joint risk depends on how many of the $T-M$ components are transported, and how many must be estimated from the target data.
-This gives a variety of rates, shown in \Cref{fig:rates-spectrum}.
-Notably, if $N\gg n$, then we achieve a fast rate only if all components are transported, but achieve slower and slower rates for more and more non-transportable components.
-This figure is informative in the case of structure-agnostic adaptation as well, since due to \Cref{thm:agnostic-sequential} the risk of the structure-agnostic method is bounded by a fixed margin of $\sqrt{\frac{K\cdot T^3\cdot \log T}{n}}$ compared to these rates, which is independent from the size of the vocabulary $\cV$.
+Each conditional is either transported from a source position (if there exists $i'$ such that $\Delta(i, i') = 0$) or estimated from target data alone.
+In the former case, the excess risk for $P^\star(v^\star_i\mid \pa^\star_i)$ is $\tfrac{|\cV|^{c+1}}{\epsilon^2 N}$ (desirable since $N$ is large); in the latter, $\tfrac{|\cV|^{c+1}}{\epsilon n}$.
+The joint risk depends on how many of the $T_*-M$ target conditionals are transported, giving the spectrum of rates in \Cref{fig:rates-spectrum}.
+When $N \gg n$, fast rates require all conditionals transported, with progressively slower rates per non-transportable component.
+The figure also bounds structure-agnostic adaptation: by \Cref{thm:agnostic-sequential}, agnostic risk is within $\sqrt{T_*^3 \log T_* / n}$ of these rates, vocabulary-independent.